KateMcGuane/static-website/README.md

 ## Design

 The website is designed with three separate pages.
 This is to ensure ease of use, and for the length of each page to remain concise on a mobile device.
-The website is a directory and will be used as a hub for quick access to facilities and respective socials.
+It has an intuitive interface with clear navigation.
+This is emphasised with colour and imagery, allowing for quick access to facilities and respective socials.

 ### Colour Scheme